Free Work and Rehearsal Spaces for Fire-Displaced Arts Organizations

 We grieve the many lives lost and join with our elected officials as well as community and religious leaders in uplifting our common humanity and seeking a path towards peace for Israelis and Palestinians.

-Check out upcoming live events and performances at The Music Center!
+Check out featured events and performances at The Music Center!

 -